 Too many lawyer marketing providers say they can place their customers at the top of Google’s search results, when they should know it’s an empty promise.
 Internet marketing is more nuanced, consumers are savvier than ever and Google doesn’t look kindly upon yesterday’s approaches to “gaming” the system.
 A vendor that still relies on outdated pitches like “page one Google rank placement” is one that’s behind the times.

-There is no shortage of noise in the digital marketing arena, and it’s often up to you, the solo attorney, to separate marketing fact from fiction.
+There is no shortage of noise in the digital marketing arena, and it’s often up to you to separate marketing fact from fiction.
 Asking the right questions and being more informed will help you cut through the clutter and make sense of the options.

 Learn how to secure a steady stream of new clients

 Download Client Acquisition Strategies For The Solo Practitioner, our free marketing playbook exclusively for the one-attorney-shop.